zicht/htmldev-bundle/README.md

   A boolean indicating whether the styleguide should render the component on a dark background, for example for white buttons.
 - `styleguide_component_width`
   Override the default width of the component in the styleguide.
-Use a pixel/percentage/viewport unit to change the width of the component next to the code example.
+Use a pixel/percentage/viewport unit to change the width of the component next to the code example, e.g. `styleguide_component_width: 500px`.
 Or to render the code example below the component, use `styleguide_component_width: full`.

 #### Adding navigation

 The HtmldevBundle supports two levels of navigation in the styleguide.
+The items that make up the menu should be added tot `~/htmldev/data/styleguide/navigation.yml`.

 Example of adding a submenu: